‘Almost impossible': Inside Biden's uphill battle to win the backing of key anti-Trump Republicans

 Get Boston local news, weather forecasts, lifestyle and entertainment stories to your inbox.
 Sign up for NBC Boston’s newsletters.

-Meanwhile, several major Republican leaning political donors who backed former presidential primary candidate Nikki Haley's campaign are holding back, at least for now, as they make up their minds whether to back Biden.
+Meanwhile, several major Republican-leaning political donors who backed former presidential primary candidate Nikki Haley's campaign are holding back, at least for now, as they make up their minds whether to support Biden.

 For Biden, there is one Republican endorsement that would outshine all the others.
 But it is a long shot.